tghosgor/threadpool11/README.md

 [![LGPLv3](https://raw.githubusercontent.com/tghosgor/threadpool11/misc/img/lgplv3-147x51.png)](http://www.gnu.org/licenses/lgpl-3.0.html)

+##threadpool11 performance compared to OpenMP

+Here is a result of OpenMP demo found it the tree.
+> Your machine's hardware concurrency is 8

+> threadpool11 execution took 18571 milliseconds.

+> openmp execution took 24800 milliseconds.

+> gcc -v
+> gcc version 4.9.2 (GCC)

+Testing code can be found in project tree.

 I will be glad to hear about the suggestions/ideas you have about the project, via the [issue reporting section](https://github.com/tghosgor/threadpool11/issues).

 All non '_-dev_' branches are safe to use but prefer the latest version.